Pinocchio

 The inciting incident occurs at 10 minutes when The Blue Fairy brings Pinocchio to life.
 He can walk, talk, and move independently.
 This magical gift disrupts the static world—Pinocchio is alive but not yet real, and must prove himself worthy through his choices..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 43 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Pinocchio discovers boys are transforming into donkeys on Pleasure Island—a false victory turns into horror.
+The analysis reveals that this crucial beat Pinocchio discovers boys are transforming into donkeys on Pleasure Island—a false victory turns into horror.
 What seemed like paradise is actually a trap.
 Lampwick transforms before his eyes.
 The stakes are raised: Pinocchio himself begins to transform., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Pinocchio devises a plan: build a fire to make Monstro sneeze them out.
 This is the synthesis—using cleverness (what he learned) combined with bravery (what he's becoming).
 He chooses self-sacrifice, knowing the plan is dangerous.
 Act 3 begins., demonstrating the transformation achieved throughout the journey.